 In this project, the teachers and learners experienced a supportive and transformative change in their learning even before they began learning together in their newly designed learning space.

 Jill Willis is a lecturer in Education supporting undergraduate and postgraduate pre-service teachers in developing skills in pedagogy, assessment and curriculum planning.
 Jill contributes to professional learning communities and partnerships and is engaged in research projects investigating the impact of learning environments on learner engagement.
-She is also engaged in research work with schools in how the Australian Curriculum assessment standards can be used to enhance learning in schools.
+She is also engaged in research work with schools in how the Australian Curriculum assessment standards can be used to enhance learning in.